ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 The in-browser [TryOCaml](http://try.ocamlpro.com) has a similar interface.

-The examples in this tutorial can be typed in by hand, or copied into `ocaml` or `utop` with copy and paste.
+The examples in this tutorial can be typed in by hand, or copied into `ocaml`, `utop` or TryOCaml with copy and paste.
 Alternatively, we may type into a file, and load its contents directly with the `#use` directive:

 ```console
 $ ocaml
         OCaml version {{! get LATEST_OCAML_VERSION !}}

 # #use "program.ml"
 ```

 Note that `#use` is not part of the OCaml language proper; it is an instruction